nguyenquan2707/Election/README.md

 Login to Metamask, choose RPC custom, in "New RPC URL" you past "localhost:7545"

 Step 6.
 Run the Front End Application
-$ npm run dev and Visit this URL in your browser: http://localhost:3000, Done
+$ npm run dev and Visit this URL in your browser: http://localhost:3000 (open in Google Chrome), Done